Baker Mansion Lecture Series February through October FREE - Donations Accepted

 October 25 - Michael Allison White Ladies, Hairy Beasts and Things That Go Bump in the Night There are many legends and folktales in Pennsylvania, some of which date back to the Colonial era, but most are much older.
 In this talk we will examine some of these mysteries, their possible origins, and their unique cultural legacies.
 This talk makes for a timely and lively presentation for the Halloween season!

-Easter Egg Hunt at Baker Mansion Coming April 2017
+Easter Egg Hunt at Baker Mansion April 15, 2017

 Join the Blair County Historical Society for an interactive return to the 1860s as the Royer Mansion Civil War Weekend returns to the Cove once more!
 Come view encampments by Federal and Confederate living historians set within a unique 19th century rural environment.
 Built in 1815, Royer Mansion soon after became the home of a local iron-producing family which symbolized the rise of industrialization in Pennsylvania.
 The impressive stone home and grounds will be ushered back to the tumultuous days of the American Civil War as Pennsylvanians embraced themselves for the horrific potentials of Confederate invasion in 1863.

-The full weekend of events (schedule to be released soon) will include military tactical demonstrations at 2pm both days, period evening music, a Saturday night barbecue, youth activities, and special presentations by historians.
+The full weekend of events will include military tactical demonstrations at 2pm both days, period evening music, a Saturday night barbecue, youth activities, and special presentations by historians.
 Special amenities for participating reenactors include free firewood, 24-hour restrooms, and a complimentary meal at the barbecue.
 The event venue serves well for both home front and military impressions.
 Reenactors interested in attending can complete the registration here and view the accompanying PowerPoint presentation on the event.
 We appreciate your talents and support!
+Civil War Weekend at Royer Mansion Schedule: Friday Afternoon-Evening: Reenactor arrival and camp setup

 Mansion Photo Courtesy Chris Letherland.